kushal9897/LFX-KDP/Trace.md

 # Kyverno Design Proposal (KDP): `kyverno trace` Command

+## we are now to make it as a flag

 ##  What is the `trace` Command?

 The `trace` command helps users understand **why a Kyverno policy worked or didn’t work** on a given resource.